Ways We Help Teachers

 Writing-Intensive Course Assistance

-If you would like help developing a writing-intensive course per the University guidelines, please contact the Director.
+If you would like help developing a writing-intensive course per the University guidelines, please contact Dr. Jim Purdy, the Director.
 See the University Writing Intensive Course Requirement page for more information.

 The Writing Center has a number of handouts available that faculty can request to distribute to students in their classes or programs.
 Handouts address a variety of global and local writing issues, including paraphrasing and summarizing, citing sources using MLA and APA styles, structuring paragraphs, and using commas and dashes.